tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

         print('backspace, delete, enter, esc, return, or tab')
 {% endhighlight %}

 <sup markdown="1">By using a pair of round brackets with an `if` statement, one can break-up conditional expressions across multiple lines.
-This helps with code readability.</sup>
+This helps with code readability in complex situations.</sup>

 Okay, so it's not the most advanced game.
-A proper game framework typically includes -- at the very least -- a built-in selection of rendering, physics, collision detection, audio, animation, and perhaps AI features.
+A proper game framework typically includes (at the very least) a built-in selection of rendering, physics, collision detection, audio, animation, and perhaps AI features.
 Processing has the renderer already, as well as support for some other essentials, like event handlers and graphics.
-What it lacks, though, can made up for using various [libraries](https://processing.org/reference/libraries/).
-We will be looking at a physics library in a few chapters time.
-For now, let us add some basic collision detection the Sna game.
-This will (a) provide some understanding of the concepts involved, and (b) help you appreciate all the heavy-lifting a game library undertakes.
+What it lacks, though, can made up for using various [libraries](https://processing.org/reference/libraries/), and we will be looking at a physics library in a few chapters time.

+In my experience, many people get excited about developing a game as soon as they have been introduced to handling mouse and keyboard interaction.
+So, we will press on a little further, adding some basic collision detection the Sna sketch.
+This will (a) provide insight into some further game programming concepts, and (b) help you appreciate all the heavy-lifting a game libraries can do for you.

 ### Collision Detection

-To establish if two or more shapes have intersected within a game, one performs various *collision detection* tests.
+To establish if two or more shapes have intersected within a game, one performs a variety of *collision detection* tests.
 There are many algorithms for such a task -- the more accurate varieties, though, are more demanding on your system (and coding skills).
-We'll look at one of the most basic forms of collision detection: *axis-aligned bounding boxes*, also known as AABBs.
+We'll look at one of the most basic forms of collision detection techniques, namely, *axis-aligned bounding boxes* -- also known as AABBs.

 With AABBs, every collide-able element is placed within a rectangular *bounding box*.
-Of course, many games assets will not be perfectly rectangular and one must sacrifice some accuracy.
+Of course, many games assets are not perfectly rectangular and one must sacrifice some accuracy.

 <figure>
   <img src="{{ site.url }}/img/pitl07/collision-detection-bounding-boxes.png" />
   <figcaption>Invader: "What?
 Dude!
 That sooo didn't hit me!"</figcaption>
 </figure>

 We can attempt to improve the perceived accuracy by shrinking the bounding box, using multiple boxes, or employing a different yet comparably performant shape -- like, a circle.
-You could even mix multiple boxes and circles, but bear in mind that every shape must be tested against every obstacle, item, and enemy currently on screen.
+You could even mix multiple bounding- boxes and circles, but bear in mind that every shape must be tested against every obstacle, item, and enemy currently on screen.
 This can result in a significant increase in overhead, and as a result, slow or jerky performance.

 <figure>
   <img src="{{ site.url }}/img/pitl07/collision-detection-bounding-volumes.png" />
   <figcaption>Left to right: smaller bounding box; multiple bounding boxes; a bounding circle.</figcaption>
 </figure>

-In a few chapters time, we'll look at a circular collision volumes.
-For even greater accuracy, there are polygonal bounding volumes that can accommodate just about any shape, but these require lots of involved math!
-For now, we'll add some AABB collision detection to our Sna game.
+In a few chapters time, we will take a proper look at a circular collision volumes.
+For even greater accuracy, there are polygonal bounding volumes that can accommodate just about any shape, but these require a heap of involved math!
+For now, we'll add some straight-forward AABB collision detection to the Sna game.
 To begin, add a collectable item -- a red square -- to the stage:

 {% highlight py %}
 def draw():